Why do I need a lawyer to make my will?

 Who do you help?

-Why use conveyancing lawyers, not conveyancers?
+Why use conveyancing lawyers, not conveyancers for our house transfer?

 The process of buying or selling a home isn’t always smooth sailing.
 Legal issues can, and do, arise – and what should have been a straightforward process suddenly isn’t.
 If you just went with a conveyancer, you might find yourself in a sticky situation.
 By law, conveyancers cannot give legal advice outside their scope of conveyancing.